Home Telechron Clock Motors Online Telechron Parts Restoration FAQS Clock Troubleshooting Info Electric Clock Repair Links About Us Contact Us

 Telechron S Coils:

 The Telechron S coils came in different form factors.
-The most common (bottom) is the same dimensions as H-3 but the terminals are on the end.
+The most common, (bottom image), has the same dimensions as the H-3 coil but the terminals are on the end.

 There's also a small frame S coil that's typically used in stove and range clocks.
 The coil measures 1-1/2" X 1-3/4" frame with 1-3/8" mounting screw spacing (middle).